thiri-win/wtc-learning-notes/php.md

 * Logical operators are used to compare conditions or values

 # PHP Constant
 **Define constant** – A constant is a variable whose value cannot be changed at runtime.
 To define a constant, you use the `define()` function.
 The `define()` function takes the constant’s name as the first argument and the constant value as the second argument.
-For example:
 ```php
 define('WIDTH','1140px');
 echo WIDTH;
 ```
 constant names are uppercase.
 Unlike a variable, the constant name doesn’t start with the dollar sign(`$`). a constant can hold a simple value like a number, a string, a boolean value.
 From PHP 7.0, a constant can hold an array.
-For example:
 ```php
 define( 'ORIGIN', [0, 0] );
 ```